PavelM90/PavelM90.github.io/assets/md/about.md

 ##### ● Generated Excel-based application for robots team, eliminating manual human labor by 70%.
 ##### ● Created databases for chemical analysis and experiment storage and tracking.
 ##### ● Generated dashboards and visualizations for RNA production processes.
-##### ● Provided SME knowledge for tool development and investigational support including advanced data manipulation, visualization, modeling, and interpretation.
+##### ● Provided SME knowledge for tool development and investigational support, including advanced data manipulation, visualization, modeling, and interpretation.
 ##### ● Mentored junior staff in data analysis techniques and the use of analytical software.

 ### Associate Data Scientist II April 2022 – September 2023